Custom functions

 call

 allows you to call another custom Clojure-function.
-The first argument should be a simple argument (see below), the rest of the arguments are the actual parameters for the called function.datafield
+The first argument should be a simple argument (see below), the rest of the arguments are the actual parameters for the called function.

 (only available within the environment of a clause) allows you to retrieve a certain datafield.
-Its argument should be a compound argument.value
+Its argument should be a compound argument.

-) allows you to retrieve the current value of a datafieldterm
+) allows you to retrieve the current value of a datafield

 in the environment of a clause:

-.a compound argument should consist of the name of the referenced file, a slash (/) or circonflex (^), and the name of the custom function or datafield within the referenced file.
-For example,
+a compound argument should consist of the name of the referenced file, a slash (/) or circonflex (^), and the name of the custom function or datafield within the referenced file.
+For example, (call "alpha/xxx", :alpha)

 .